alicewuhhh/Task-based_fMRI_pipeline/README.md

 Created by K. Nguyen and A. Wu, Mar 2025.

 This pipeline implements two testing methods:
 - **GLM Testing:** Adapted from the MGH protocol.
-The goal is to explore new methods to improve existing methods in diagnosing/detecting consciousness in coma patients.
+Use GLM model to conduct the analysis.
+Cluster thresholding at Z=3.1
-- **Permutation Testing:** Includes a threshold-free clustering enhancement method.
+- **Permutation Testing:** Non-parametric method.
+Randomly shuffling or rearranging data to estimate the sampling distribution of a test statistic under the null hypothesis.
+Includes a threshold-free clustering enhancement (TFCE) method.

 ---